tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-8/talk-11-talk-11-Device_Forensics/talk-11-Device_Forensics.md

 ---
 icon:
-  type: mdi:magnify-scan
+  type: mdi:help-circle-outline
-  color: E57373
+  color: 398126
 ---

-Device Forensics

-This module aims to provide students with the skills to uncover information that is found in mobile  ...
+This module aims to provide students with the skills to uncover information that is found in mobile digital devices.
+Such devices may include phones,  ...